roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 ### Array

 Array is collection of similar data types.
-Array index is always start with `0` index.
+Array index always starts with the `0` index.

 **Example :**